Skip to main content

 2.3.
 Set the Received Identifier in msg.paymentSessionId

-- Drag the "function" node to the workspace and connect it to the node from the previous step.
+• Drag the "function" node onto the workspace and connect it to the node from the previous step.

-Here we set the payment session ID obtained from the execution of the previous node in "msg.paymentSessionId".
+Here, we set the payment session ID obtained from the previous node into "msg.paymentSessionId".

 3. Authentication with PayPal